Customer Stories | September 20, 2025

 Moreover, by choosing a replatforming approach over a full system replacement, DDC was able to mitigate business risks while unlocking the potential to expand its digital services, improve customer engagement and continue delivering high-quality care.
 The project has also opened the door for future legacy modernizations, ensuring long-term sustainability and ongoing improvements in service delivery.

-Watch Marty Sheetz, VP of Operations, DDC, tell the full story of how to navigate critical decisions and achieve lasting impact.
+Watch this video with Marty Sheetz, VP of Operations, DDC, to hear the full story of how the company navigated critical decisions and achieved lasting impact.

 Impact at a glance: